LukasBaecker/trainAOA/README.md

-# trainAOA
+# Bachelorarbeit

-trainAOA is a webapplication for efficient and collaborative generation of trainingdate for satelliteclassification based on maschine learning.
-The generation is supported by a maplayer which shows the AOA (area of applicability) provided by the AOA-algorithm in Meyers [CAST-Package](https://github.com/HannaMeyer/CAST).
+With this webapplication you can collect trainingdata in an efficient way resulting in a machine learning process.
+The datacollecting is supported by a Layer which shows the AOA (area of applicability) provided by the AOA-algorithm in Hanna Meyers [CAST-Package](https://github.com/HannaMeyer/CAST).

 ## Getting Started
 Clone this repository or copy it to a folder.